lewisccx/Team2/README.md

    3. Player's Phone has to be in left screen orientation

 ## Feedback
-   1. Implement a score system to allow player knows his statistics
-   2. Implement a Health Point system
+   1. To implement a Health Point system
       * Player lose a portion of his health whenever he hitted by vehicle and eventually lose the game if his health runs out
-   3. Implement Play-Time Limit system
+   2. To implement Play-Time Limit system
-      * If player unable to finish the game with time limit give, he loses the game
+      * If player unable to finish the game with time limit given, he loses the game

 ## Frequently Asked Questions (FAQ)